Search

 Airport layout and services

-Be aware that the bus takes between 10 and 18 minutes depending on whether you’re traveling to the landside or transit area.
-If you’re transiting through Changi, check your itinerary carefully to see which terminals you’re flying in and out of.
-I once failed to realize that my outbound flight was leaving from Terminal 4 and almost missed it despite having spent several hours in one of the other terminals.
+Be aware that the shuttle to T4 takes about ten minutes from public areas, or ten to 18 minutes if you’re using the transit shuttle.
+If you’re transiting, double-check which terminals you’re flying in and out of.
+I once failed to realize my connecting flight was from T4 and almost missed it, despite having hours to kill in the other terminals.

-At Terminals 1, 2 and 3, security screening is carried out at the boarding gates whereas Terminal 4 security takes place just after immigration.
-You’ll find a full range of services in each one, ranging from clinics and pharmacies to prayer rooms, smoking rooms, luggage storage and ATMs.
-Terminals 1 to 3 offer shower and spa services, while Terminals 1 and 3 include baby care rooms.
+In Terminals 1, 2, and 3, security screening happens at the boarding gates, while Terminal 4 has a central security checkpoint after immigration.
+You’ll find a full range of services in each terminal, from clinics and pharmacies to prayer rooms and ATMs.
+Terminals 1 to 3 have shower and spa services, and all four terminals include baby care rooms equipped with private nursing areas and hot water dispensers.

 How to spend your layover